lt-columbo/pisces_tools/cpu_temp_monitor/README.md

 **What it does**
 This tool will create a scheduled 'cronjob' that will run every 15 minutes sampling the CPU temperature of the Raspberry Pi and capturing into logs.

+**If install/remove comands below stall** sudo is waiting on your password.

 **To Install**
 To Install the tool, run the command below in the Pisces Secure Shell (ssh):
 sudo wget https://raw.githubusercontent.com/lt-columbo/pisces_tools/main/cpu_temp_monitor/install.sh -O - | sudo bash